harsh010102/-./_pages/about.md

 <!-- ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"} -->
 👨🏻‍💻 I'm a Visiting Research Fellow at the Max Planck Institute for Software Systems (MPI-SWS).

-🔬 My research interests are in Applied Machine Learning, Climate Technology and Product Management!
+🔬 My interests are in Machine Learning, Climate Technology and Product Management!

-🖥️ I am also interested in assisting others on their path in the world of Machine Learning and academia.
+🖥️ I am also interested in assisting others on their path in the world of Machine Learning and Academia.

 # Selected Experience